 - 12 large eggs

 - 3/4 cup milk

-- 1/2 cup blanched and coarsely chopped kale (could also use chard, baby Asian greens, or arugula)
+- 1/2 cup blanched and coarsely chopped kale or chard, baby Asian greens or arugula

 - 1/2 cup thinly sliced roasted red peppers (could also use steamed zucchini or yellow squash, or tomatoes)